joshuadavidthomas/django-github-app/README.md

 - `event`: A `gidgethub.sansio.Event` containing the webhook payload
 - `gh`: A GitHub API client for making API calls

-To activate your webhook handlers, import them in your app's `AppConfig.ready()` method, similar to how Django signals are registered:
+To activate your webhook handlers, import them in your app's `AppConfig.ready()` method, similar to how Django signals are registered.

 ```python
 # your_app/apps.py